indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 => Now browse to http://localhost:4000
 ```

-At this point you should have a fully functional site build.
-Add specifics to your _config.yml file and edit.
+At this point there should be a fully functional site build.
+Begin adding specifics by editing the _config.yml file.
 Jekyl comes with additional [plugins](http://jekyllrb.com/docs/plugins/) and [themes.](http://jekyllthemes.org/)